 Failure to remain in academic good standing at any time may result in dismissal from the program.
-The final decision regarding pass/fail grading on all exams and coursework, and the determination of academic good standing, will be at the discretion of the Dean and the Executive Committee.
+The final decision regarding pass/fail grading on all exams and coursework, and the determination of academic good standing, will be at the discretion of the Director of Graduate Studies and the Executive Committee.

-6.7 Master of Science (M.S.)
+6.8 Master of Science (M.S.)
 Degree